DMD1070/DMD1070.github.io/lessons/ooo-feb24.md

 ### Assignment notes

 - You may use [CodePen](http://codepen.io/) or a text editor such as Brackets.
-- If you use, Brackets (or another text editor), follow [these steps](https://support.google.com/drive/answer/2881970?hl=en) to upload your page to the web using Google Drive.
+- If you use, Brackets (or another text editor), follow [these steps](https://support.google.com/drive/answer/2881970?hl=en) to upload your page to the web using Google Drive when you are finished.
 - You can use either font stacks to declare typefaces in your CSS or use the fonts available through [Google Web Fonts](https://www.google.com/fonts)
 - Look for examples of **text heavy** websites with good typography for inspiration.
 For example, I really like the article pages at [Medium.com](https://medium.com/).
 - Don't worry about styling things like footnotes and inline references
 - Using images can really enhance the article (like [Medium](https://medium.com/)'s use of a large header image) but the focus of the page should be the *content*.
+- Your focus should be on making the articles easier to read, so avoid fancy script typefaces and tiny font sizes.

 ### Due Date